1. Why AEMET data is reliable

 Through joint observation of barometric pressures and relative humidity levels on our platform, you can detect false positives and dodge storm bands in advance.

-4. Sensory Dynamics vs. Wind Forecasting
+4. Sensor Readings vs. Wind Forecasting

 - Micro-topographic Limitations: Coastal mountain ranges or architectural barriers massively alter generated wind profiles.
 Model precision at macro scale dilutes at the shore.
 Herein lies the incalculable value of the hyper-local sensor matrix.